wimpysworld/stream-sprout/README.md

   <img src=".github/demo.gif" alt="Stream Sprout" width="505" height="415"/>
 </div>

-It uses [FFmpeg](https://ffmpeg.org/) to receive the video stream from OBS Studio (or anything that can publish a RTMP stream) and then restreams it to multiple destinations; providing similar functionality as services like Restream.io and Livepush.io but without the need to pay 💸 for a third-party service or run something like nginx with the [RTMP module](https://github.com/arut/nginx-rtmp-module).
+It uses [FFmpeg](https://ffmpeg.org/) to receive the video stream from OBS Studio (or any encoder that can produce RTMP) and then restreams it to multiple destinations.
+This provides similar functionality as services like Restream.io and Livepush.io but without the need to pay 💸 for a third-party service or run something like nginx with the [RTMP module](https://github.com/arut/nginx-rtmp-module).

-Stream Sprout is configured with a simple YAML file and designed to be run on the same computer as your [OBS Studio](https://obsproject.com/) instance (it can be run remotely too) and does not require root privileges.
+Stream Sprout is configured with a simple YAML file and designed to be run on the same computer as your [OBS Studio](https://obsproject.com/) instance (it can be run remotely, too) and does not require root privileges.

 There is no transcoding or processing of the video stream 🎞️ The stream is received and then restreamed to the destinations you configure without modification.